andresgmejiar/lbmech/README.md

     #> [26] "Work_To_1.tif"     "Work_To_2.tif"     "Work_To_3.tif"     "Work_To_4.tif"     "Work_To_5.tif"

-These rasters—be they stored as an object on the memory with `'object' %in% output` or on the hard drive with `'file' %in% object'` are required to compute cost corridors.
+These rasters—be they stored as an object on the memory with `'object' %in% output` or on the hard drive with `'file' %in% output'` are required to compute cost corridors.
 For a given series of origins and destinations (e.g. A -&gt; B -&gt; C) a cost raster gives the absolute minimum expectedtotal cost that would be required to route the